RWS/Testy/README.md

 Release Notes
 -------------

-**Release Notes for Testy 1.8.1-SNAPSHOT**
+**Release Notes for Testy 1.8.2-SNAPSHOT**
 -

-**Release Notes for Testy 1.8.0**
+**Release Notes for Testy 1.8.1**
-- remove deprecated classes and methods
-- remove gets deprecated methods from WebLocatorAbstractBuilder [Detailed Release Notes](./release-notes.md)
+- add isDisplayed, isEnabled and submit method in WebLocatorDriverExecutor [Detailed Release Notes](./release-notes.md)

 Getting SNAPSHOT versions of the plugin